airbus-cyber/graylog-plugin-alert-wizard/README.md

 >The field "Name" should be filled by "Authorization"

->The field "Value" should be filled by "Basic" followed by "user:password" in base64 for example "Basic TXlVc2Vy0k15UGFzc3dvcmQK" where TXlVc2Vy0k15UGFzc3dvcmQK is the result of "echo 'MyUser:MyPassword'|base64"
+>The field "Value" should be filled by "Basic" followed by "user:password" in base64 for example "Basic TXlVc2Vy0k15UGFzc3dvcmQK" where TXlVc2Vy0k15UGFzc3dvcmQK is the result of "echo -n 'MyUser:MyPassword'|base64"

 >MyUser must be a user with admin rights